Chapel Hill Zen Center

 Zoom zazen is offered Monday through Friday mornings at 6 and 6:50 AM.

-As we grieve over the ongoing racial-based injustice in this nation, we are dedicated to our Affirmation of Welcome:
+We are dedicated to our Affirmation of Welcome:

 Embracing diversity, the Chapel Hill Zen Center